 The ship owners have to spend more to utilize low-sulfur fuels in order to comply with these standards.
 Additionally, smaller business credit lines frequently find it challenging to keep up with the high prices of the new very low sulfur fuel oil (VLSFO) blends.
 With the usage of low and very low sulfur fuel potentially causing system and engine damage, ship managers are also seeing the increase in operating costs as a huge challenge for them to continue with the bunkering services.
-Therefore, refineries will need to find cost-effective ways to successfully resolve these issues while also finding ways to increase the production of low sulfur bunker fuels on time in order to meet the demand of the current market.
+Therefore, refineries will need to find cost-effective ways to successfully resolve these issues while also finding ways to increase the production of low-sulfur bunker fuels on time in order to meet the demand of the current market.

-The largest international oil trading hub in Asia, Winson Oil, began operating in the Global Marine Bunkering sector in 1998 and has seen significant growth in recent years, covering areas from South Pacific Ocean, Indian Ocean, Atlantic Ocean, to Peruvian fishing areas.
+The largest international oil trading hub in Asia, Winson Oil, began operating in the Global Marine Bunkering sector in 1998 and has seen significant growth in recent years, covering areas from the South Pacific Ocean, Indian Ocean, and Atlantic Ocean, to Peruvian fishing areas.